omerfuyar/shuild/README.md

 Most of the functions are logically similar to other build systems.
 You can specify include directories, source directories, targets, links, and other build configurations using the provided API functions.

+User should not use any `SHUI_` prefixed elements of the library.
+These are internal elements and not meant for public use.

 ## Example

 A simple build source file example: